EYFS at St Mark's CE Primary

 ELG – Being Imaginative and Expressive

-Teachers must consider the individual needs, interests and development of each child and use this information to plan a challenging and enjoyable experience for each child in all areas of learning and development.
+Teachers consider the individual needs, interests and development of each child and use this information to plan a challenging and enjoyable experience for each child in all areas of learning and development.
 The forest school, church and local community are also used to enhance the quality of teaching and provide unique first hand learning experiences throughout the school.

 ‘staff plan activities and learning opportunities to match children’s needs and interests.
 Children make good progress from their starting points, developing skills including early reading, writing and mathematics ‘